mchellmer/nineteenseventytwo-server/README.md

      make init-console-config
      ```

-    - ci cd setup - you will need to provide sudo pass
+    - ci cd setup - you will need to provide sudo pass and token from a runner created in gitlab
       ```bash
         make init-cicd
       ```